 Céline and Jesse come across the dancer as they walk down Spittelberggasse (house number 18).
 Here’s the view down the street:

 And here’s the small paved area where the dancing takes place:

 The pair continue afterwards down the Spittelberg Passage, eventually pausing for another meaningful conversation in the small alley between Gutenberggasse 13 and Kirchberggasse:

 Now we move indoors and witness Céline and Jesse acting out telephone conversations in Café Sperl on Gumpendorfer Straße.

-This popular traditional coffee house opened in the late-19th century and also appeared in Episode 3 of Vienna Blood.
+This popular traditional coffee house opened in the late-19th century and also appeared in Seasons 1 and 2 of Vienna Blood.
 It remains popular with locals and has distinctive red and white patterned upholstery with an Edwardian feel to the place.

 The Albertina has numerous top-class art exhibitions as well as a set of restored staterooms to view.

-The opera house lights up at night so the spot next to the stone balustrade where Céline and Jesse talk makes an ideal location for taking photos:
+The opera house lights up at night, and the spot next to the stone balustrade where Céline and Jesse talk provides an ideal opportunity for photos.

 Then we return to the Donaukanal for a candlelit drink on board a ship.
 Sadly, that particular vessel has long left for other shores.

 The Donaukanal still offers similar alternatives, though.
 For example, converted barges now form the Badeschiff bar, restaurant and swimming pool.
 And the Motto am Fluss at the main landing stage leans out over the river channel.

 Bar and park

-We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway.
+We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway line.

 Our pair manage to blag a bottle of red wine from a bartender in the Roxy at Faulmanngasse 2 (not far from the opera house).
 The club opened in 1991 and remains a nocturnal hotspot.